Azure/azure-cli-dev-tools/README.md

 ## Setting up your development environment

 1. Install Python 3.6+ from http://python.org.
 Please note that the version of Python that comes preinstalled on OSX is 2.7.
-Also install python-dev apt package (at least on ubuntu) or you will have psutil issues #269
+Also install `gcc` and `python-dev` apt package or `python3-devel` rpm package on Linux, otherwise you will have psutil issues #269
 2. Fork and clone the repository or repositories you wish to develop for.
     - For Azure CLI: https://github.com/Azure/azure-cli
     - For Azure CLI Extensions: https://github.com/Azure/azure-cli-extensions